irakliskhirtladze/Django-book-store/readme.md

 ## Description
 ### Nevermind the frontend for now please
-This Django project for TBC Academy represents a virtual book store.
+- This Django project for TBC Academy represents a virtual book store.
-It includes a Start page, user registration and login options and a book library.
+It includes a Start page, user registration and login options and a book library, including a cart where user can add or remove a book.

-In addition to custom model for users, a book model is added in 'store' app.

-To add books in database, a user must have admin privileges.
+- For testing purposes to add books in a database, a user must have admin privileges.
-Soon I may add a feature that will automatically store sample books in DB.

-Plus, now there's a 'media/images' directories that stores book images when they are added to a database.
+- The 'media/images' directory that stores book images when they are added to a database.
-The database itself holds a reference to those images.
+The database itself holds only references to actual images.

+Other things to note:
 - 'Djangos_book_store' is the project folder.
 - 'users' is an app handling user signup and login processes.
 - 'store' app handles the virtual library.